 Remember, your chickens are your pets and need all the love you can give them!
 With patience and a lot of learning, you can raise beautiful chickens that will give you many years of joy.

-If you have a story to share or you’ve enjoyed this post please be sure to like or share and make sure you check out other articles on the site, such as this one about organic feed.
+If you have a story to share or you’ve enjoyed this post please be sure to like or share and make sure you check out other articles on the site.